babywhale321/bashvm/README.md

-# bashvm
+# BashVM

-a vps manager written in bash
+BashVM is a console tool to manage your virtual machines, written in Bash.

 ## How to use